packnback/site/packnback.github.io/content/blog/programming_languages.md

 By all the metrics rust scores pretty well, my biggest concern is it will (or has) turn into C++ 2.0 in a bad way, a complicated behemoth.

-I don't find the code::that::appealing to look at but I need to be sure it is not just my own biases clouding my judgement.
+I don't find the code::that::appealing to look at including some minor things that imo make the code hard to scan through by eye.
+Though I need to be sure it is not just my own biases and non familiarity clouding my judgement.

 Fearless concurrency is definitely something that sells the language well to me, I feel very uneasy looking at concurrent code other people wrote where I can't infer which threads have what invariants easily.